elasticio/elasticio.github.io/_getting-started/webhooks-flow.md

 category: integration-flow
 ---

 In this article we will cover how to create an [integration flow](integration-flow) which gets triggered by the changes in an external system.
+We will create an integration flow that exposes an externally-reachable URL to accept HTTP requests in JSON format.
+The received payload gets interpreted as a pet and gets stored into the [Petstore API](https://petstore.elastic.io/docs/).

 If this is your first experience with the {{site.data.tenant.name}} platform, then please follow every step to create your first integration flow.
 If you have already followed the steps in [Creating your first integration flow?](first-flow) tutorial, then some steps would be the same to you and you are welcome to skip them.